BennyTMT/LLMsForTimeSeries/README.md

 ## Overview 💁🏼
-A great deal of recent work in time series analysis has focused on adapting **pretrained large language models (LLMs)** to forecast, classify, and detect anomalies in time series.
-These papers posit that language models, being advanced models for sequential dependencies in text, may generalize to the sequential dependencies in time series data.
-This hypothesis is unsurprising given the popularity of language models in machine learning research writ large.
-However, direct connections between language modeling and time series forecasting remain largely undefined.
+Recent work in time series analysis has increasingly focused on adapting pretrained large language models (LLMs) for forecasting (TSF), classification, and anomaly detection.
+These studies suggest that language models, designed for sequential dependencies in text, could generalize to time series data.
+While this idea aligns with the popularity of language models in machine learning, direct connections between language modeling and TSF remain unclear. **How beneficial are language models for traditional TSF task?**
-To what extent is language modeling **really** beneficial for traditional time series tasks?

-After a series of ablation studies on three recent and popular LLM-based time series forecasting methods, we find that **removing the LLM component or replacing it with a basic attention layer** does not degrade the forecasting results---in most cases the results even improved.
-Additionally, we proposed **PAttn**, demonstrating that patching and attention structures perform comparably to state-of-the-art LLM-based forecasters.
+Through a series of ablation studies on three recent LLM-based time series forecasting methods, we found that **removing the LLM component or replacing it with a simple attention layer did not worsen results—in many cases**, it even led to improvements.
+Additionally, we introduced PAttn, showing that patching and attention structures can perform as well as state-of-the-art LLM-based forecasters.

 ![Ablations/PAttn](pic/ablations.png)